Ethiopian Airlines: The 1980s and 1990s

 The DHC-5 Buffalo entered Ethiopian's fleet in the early 1980s.
 In 1982, Ethiopian became the first African carrier in ordering the Boeing 767, as well as the first airline to order the Boeing 767-200ER.
 On 1 June 1984, the first of these aircraft set a new distance record for a twinjet, flying 7500 mi non-stop from Washington, D.C. to Addis Ababa, on delivery to the company.
 The Boeing 767-200ERs came to replace the remaining Boeing 720s.
 ATR 42s and Twin Otters were incorporated into the fleet in the mid-1980s, with the first of six Twin Otters entering the fleet in early 1985.
 The Boeing 737-200 joined the fleet in late 1987.

 In 1990 the carrier secured a $90 million credit through the AfDB to expand the main airport in the capital.
 Ethiopian became the first passenger airline in taking delivery of the Boeing 757 Freighter, receiving the first of five Boeing 757-200s in 1991.
 By 1996 the airline was flying to Bangkok, Beijing, Durban and Johannesburg; routes to Ivory Coast and Senegal were also being operated.
 The Fokker 50 entered the fleet to operate domestic routes; Ethiopian became the last company to take delivery of this aircraft in 1997, just after the collapse of Fokker due to financial problems.
-In the late 1990s the carrier saw the incorporation of Copenhagen and Maputo to its international network, as well as New York City and Washington, D.C. as transatlantic destinations; the frequent-flyer program, named "Sheba Miles" after the legendary Queen of Sheba, was launched too.
+In the late 1990s the carrier saw the incorporation of Copenhagen and Maputo to its international network, as well as New York City and Washington, D.C. as transatlantic destinations; the frequent-flyer programme, named "Sheba Miles" after the legendary Queen of Sheba, was launched too.
 In 1998, the airline's flights to the Eritrean capital Asmara were disrupted when a war erupted between the two countries.